 Penalty: $2 000.

-[Section 8 amended by No. 113 of 1965 s.
+[Section 8 amended: No. 113 of 1965 s.
 8.]

 8A.
 Removal of unlicensed jetties

 (1) The Minister may cause to be served on any person who constructs, uses or maintains a private jetty that is not licensed or the subject of a lease under this Act a notice in writing requiring that jetty to be removed within such period, being not less than 7 days after the date of service, as is specified in that notice.